social-media/social-media-common/README.md

 * In Add.php or Edit.php, we should **dispatch Event**
 * We should add an EventListener per SocialMediaPlatform, which uses code form the above examples.

-## What about a module using multiple social media platforms
+**What about a module using multiple social media platforms**

-* We should create an Event listener for every separate social media platform.
-Because titles or descriptions or ... should be different.
+* We should create an Event Listener for every separate social media platform, but for the same event.
+Because titles or descriptions or ... should be different to every platform.

+**I want my module to save the identifiers in a timeline**

+* We should use (create) an extra level, which fetches all Publish/Unpublish Events and checks the database for more information.